 Establishing Your Writing Practice: Consistency is Key

 Like any skill, writing improves with consistent practice.
-You do not need to dedicate hours every day, especially when starting.
+You don’t need to dedicate hours every day, especially when starting.
 Short, regular sessions build momentum and make the activity feel less like a chore and more like a cherished hobby.

 Develop a sustainable writing routine: